risahyusuf/travel-website/README.md

 - Author

 ## Overview
-This project is a responsive travel landing page for desktop view.
+This project is a responsive travel landing page for mobile view.
 It showcases a travel landing page that highlights top destinations, reason to choose the service, special offers, visual trip documentation and a footer containing the social media handles.
 It has a user-friendly layout and aesthetic layout.

 ## Project Features
 ### Header